-Prerequisite: Completion of Nursing 150, or first year of a registered nursing program, or Registered Nurse licensure.
+Prerequisite: Completion of Nursing 100, or first semester of a registered nursing program, or Registered Nurse licensure.

 This course examines the theory and practice of physical assessment required in the practice of registered nursing, emphasizing the analysis and synthesis of subjective and objective data collected to identify health problems.
 The health assessment process is explored in the context of health promotion, risk factor identification and recognition of common abnormalities of the adult throughout the life continuum.
 Three hours lecture a week.
-Letter grade only.
+Optional credit/no credit or grade.
 Transfer Credit: CSU.